zelloptt/zello-channel-api/API.md

 * Supported for both Zello Work and consumer Zello
 * A valid [auth token](AUTH.md) is required for consumer Zello but optional for Zello Work

+## Connection keepalive
+The API monitors connectivity by sending a [WebSocket Ping frame](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) to the client every 30 seconds.
+The WebSocket client must respond to the Ping frame with a Pong frame.
+If a client takes longer than 30 seconds to respond with a Pong frame, the API terminates the connection.

 ## WebSocket commands protocol